 - For advanced configuration details, please contact your Clarizen Customer Success Manager.

 If you have not previously set up Clarizen Active Directory User Sync, you may skip this section.

 V2 introduces a number of key improvements including:

 - Support for AD Forest (multiple AD domains)

 - Improved Stability

 If you are using v1 and are satisfied, there is no need to migrate immediately or change your processes and it will continue to sync.
 However, no further updates are planned for the v1 version.

-The v2 version uses standard fields and therefore no additional installations are required.
+v2 uses standard fields so no additional installations are required.